Kobe-deve/forum_application/README.md

 Overview:

-A generalized chat web application allowing users to -create an account
+A generalized chat web application allowing users to:
+-create an account
 -log in
 -enter rooms through public rooms or private rooms that can be accessed with a code